 Can I keep my AAU email address and access to the AAU Library?

-Yes, you can.
-Please let us know by sending an email to the Student Services Center. (ssc@aauni.edu).
+Yes, you can and should, as it will help you keep in touch with your alma mater.
+Please let us know by sending an email to the Student Services Center (ssc@auni.edu).